nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 1003
 01:00:29,033 --> 01:00:32,057
-[SPEAKER_06]: build out what we want our intake and flow to look like.
+[SPEAKER_06]: And we kind of build out what we want our intake and flow to look like.

 1004
 01:00:32,037 --> 01:00:36,647